 The Transformation of the Medical System

 I’ve been eating a healthy diet since the mid-1990s, which was essential to overcoming my health challenges at that time (see Interview.)
-I’ve progressed beyond alcoholic, high sugar, and most caffeinated beverages (green tea occasionally), pharmaceuticals, and most meat, as well.
+I’ve progressed beyond alcoholic, high sugar, and most caffeinated beverages (green tea occasionally), pharmaceuticals, and most animal products, as well.
 I feel fantastic on this diet and, even though almost all organic, only costs about $10 per day.

 - Whole grains